mirecmrozek/speedata-reference-example/Readme.md

 To get the PDF:

-Run `sp` on the command line inside this directory.
+Run `./processDocbook.bash` on the command line inside this directory.